-The Agency's Primary Financial Officer is responsible for designing fiscal policies and ensuring compliance with these policies.
-This position has many different titles.
-Frequently it is called the Chief Financial Officer.

-The Chief Financial Officer must have sufficient knowledge, skills and education to perform the duties of the position.
-This individual should have a Bachelor's degree in accounting, business administration, finance or economics plus several years of relevant prior work experience or a combination of both that compensates.
+The Agency's Primary Financial Officer is responsible for designing and ensuring compliance with fiscal policies and procedures.
+The Primary Financial Officer must have sufficient knowledge, skills, and education to perform the duties of the position.
+This individual should have a bachelor's degree in accounting, business administration, finance or economics plus several years of relevant prior work experience or a combination of both that compensates.
 A master's degree in a business or finance related field and/or a Certified Public Accountant (CPA) is recommended.

-This individual should also ensure that systems are in place to provide for proper recording and classifying of all accounting activities and that they are performed in a timely manner.
+This individual should also ensure that systems are in place to provide for proper recording and classifying of all accounting activities and that these activities are performed in a timely manner.
 The Agency's Primary Financial Officer is the connection between the delivery of services and the administrative support that plans, funds, monitors, and accounts for the services delivered.
 The person holding this job title is responsible for keeping the Executive Director and the Board informed of the Agency's financial position and to routinely report on the results of the Agency financial operations.